EA Sports FC 25 Tops the French Charts

-EA Sports FC 25 (PS5) has retaken first place on the French charts for week 48, 2024, according to SELL.
+EA Sports FC 25 (PS5) has remained in first place on the French charts for week 49, 2024, according to SELL.
 The Nintendo Switch version remained in fifth place.

-Super Mario Party Jamboree (NS) is up one spot to second place, Call of Duty: Black Ops 6 (PS5) dropped two spots to third place, and Super Mario Bros.
-Wonder (NS) remained in fourth place.
+Super Mario Party Jamboree (NS) remained in second place, Mario Kart 8 Deluxe (NS) re-entered the top five in third place, and Call of Duty: Black Ops 6 (PS5) dropped one spot to fourth place.

 Top sellers per system were as follows: